didarulilm/pocketgrad/README.md

 ```

 ## Example with Computational Graph
-In `pocketgrad`, each operation dynamically adds a node to the computation graph, forming a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
-Calling `.backward()` traverses this graph in reverse topological order, accumulating gradients at each node via the chain rule.
+Each operation dynamically adds a node to the computation graph, forming a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+Calling `.backward()` traverses this graph in reverse topological order, accumulating gradients at each node via the [chain rule](https://en.wikipedia.org/wiki/Chain_rule).

 The example below demonstrates this by building a simple graph, running backpropagation, and visualizing the result: